-In any case, Hurricane losses amounted to 74% of strength at the start of the battle.
-Tomahawk losses to 112% (!).
-Blenheim losses to 60%, and Wellingtons to 49%.
 The brunt of the losses in the battle was borne by the single-engine fighters, which accounted for 61% of total losses, and the light bombers, which accounted for another 19%.
-A very high 11% of the losses were Wellingtons, and the rest is accounted for by various types.
+11% of the losses were Wellingtons, and the rest is accounted for by various types.

-Some odd losses as well – a single Caproni (captured Italian transport), a single Whitley (what on earth was she doing in North Africa?), a single Wellesley, a single Sunderland (with a very interesting story behind the loss – scroll down halfway on this page)
+A single Caproni (captured Italian transport used as a hack), two Whitleys (what on earth were they doing in North Africa?), a single Wellesley, a single Sunderland with a very interesting story behind the loss – scroll down halfway on this page.